fernando9926/weatherdetector/README.md

 # Requirements:

-Python
+Python,
-Django 4.2
+Django 4.2,
 Internet access

 # how to install:

-Clone the repository
+Clone the repository,

 Enter the project directory:
 cd Weather-Detector

 # how to use:
-//Start the development server python manage.py runserver
+//Start the development server, python manage.py runserver